alextanhongpin/evolutionary-architecture/code-structure.md

 - how to handle dependencies such as random number or time.
 This, unfortunately needs to be mocked externally, which means passing them down through dependency injection.
 One way is to provide a callback function, which if exists, allows you to modify the data that is supposed to be mutated.
 But by doing so, does testing makes sense anymore?

 ## No-op

+(Edit: I made a mistake, `nop` refers to null object patterns, not no-operations as I first thought)

 In go (or any language with interface), it is better to create `Nop` structs that fulfils the interface, especially for dependencies that does not need to be tested (or just need to be marked as success test).
 This makes testing easier, since you do not want to test chaining the different logics at the same time.